 After checking in, head to the hotel's beautiful deck and take a dip in the fabulous outdoor pool, the perfect way to unwind after a long drive.

 When you are ready to explore, you will be a short distance from the Monterey Bay National Marine Sanctuary Exploration Center and Neary Lagoon Park, if you prefer to spend your day outside.

 Enjoy everything on offer at Monterey Bay

 If you want to get a little bit closer to your destination before stopping for a night, you should spend a night in Monterey.
-For a beautiful communal area and a relaxing weekend spent golfing, the Hyatt Regency Monterey Resort and Spa should be your go-to place.
+Stunning isn't enough to describe the Old Monterey Inn, which is our favorite place to stay while in the city.

 Things to see on a road trip from San Francisco to Big Sur

 While the road trip from San Francisco to Big Sur is short, there is plenty to keep you entertained along the way.
 To help you plan your sightseeing we have recommended some places below.

 - Gray Whale Cove State Beach - Your first stop out of San Francisco should be at this stunning cove, one of the region's most understated vistas.

 - Half Moon Bay - Walk along the Half Moon Bay Coastline Trail, or if your timing is right, watch the big wave surfers at Mavericks.

 - Butano State Park - This obscure forest is a microcosm of the neighboring (and better-known) Big Basin Redwoods State Park, but it houses some beautiful hiking trails of its own.